-The following postgraduate courses will he offered during the year 1936-1937.
+The following postgraduate courses will he offered during the year 1937-1938.
 Admission will be restricted to graduates in Medicine.
-Only a limited number can be admitted to the intensive courses beginning July 13.
 Persons desiring to register for these special courses should notify the Registrar of the Medical School as soon as possible, in order that reservations may be made for them.
 Those who wish further information regarding these courses should address the Registrar of the Medical School.